-Provide a summary of the District policy on behavioral support services including, but not limited to, the school wide positive behavior supports (PBS).
-Describe training provided to staff in the use of positive behavior supports, de-escalation techniques and responses to behavior that may require immediate intervention.
+- 1. Provide a summary of the District policy on behavioral support services including, but not limited to, the school wide positive behavior supports (PBS). - 2.
+Describe training provided to staff in the use of positive behavior supports, de-escalation techniques and responses to behavior that may require immediate intervention. - 3.
 If the district also has School-Based Behavioral Health Services, please discuss it.

 The Freedom Area School District promotes effective teaching practices in the areas of both classroom management and behavioral management.
-Training is provided to new staff through the induction program and to all special education and regular education teachers through Act 48 workshops/and services.
-The District recognizes that effective learning outcomes take place in an appropriately managed classroom where an effective and consistent approach is implemented for all students.
+Training is provided to new staff through the induction program and to all special education and regular education teachers through Act 48 workshops and services.
+The district recognizes that effective learning outcomes take place in an appropriately managed classroom where an effective and consistent approach is implemented for all students.
 When the student's (regular education or special education) behavior interferes with their learning and/or the learning of others, a plan of intervention is implemented based upon the results of a Functional Behavior Assessment.
 This assessment takes into consideration any academic or social/emotional deficits that may be the root cause of the problem.
 Efforts are made to intervene and explicitly teach both academic and behavioral expectations.
-This approach aligns with the data collection and intervention system in the elementary grades.
-Efforts will be made to expand this process to the secondary levels.
+Also, the Freedom Area Elementary School has utilized services provided through an outside agency for behavioral consultation.
+These services have included paraprofessionals and board certified behavior analysts.

 The Freedom Area School District Board of Directors realizes that students with disabilities should be educated in the least restrictive environment and shall only be placed in settings other than the regular education class when the nature or severity of the student disability is such that education in the regular education class with the use of supplementary aids and services cannot be achieved satisfactorily.
 The IEP team for a student with disabilities shall develop a positive behavioral support plan if the student requires specific interventions to address behaviors that interfere with learning.

 The Freedom Area School District Board Of Directors emphasizes the importance that any behavior support program for its students be based on positive, rather than negative, behavioral techniques.
 Behavior support plans (Positive Behavioral Support Plan) shall be based on a functional behavioral assessment of the behavior (FBA), and shall be developed by a variety of research -- based techniques to develop and maintain skills that will enhance students opportunities for learning and self-fulfillment.
+The district collaborates with outside agencies (board certified behavior analysis) and the Intermediate Unit on a case by case basis when developing these plans.

-The Freedom Area School District maintains operable academic/behavioral support teams at the elementary level, and Student Assistant Teams (SAP) kindergarten through the high school levels with the goal of providing every student in the District with the opportunity to learn to their highest ability in an appropriate educational setting.
+The Freedom Area School District maintains operable academic/behavioral support teams at the elementary level, and Student Assistant Teams (SAP) kindergarten through the high school levels with the goal of providing every student in the district with the opportunity to learn to their highest ability in an appropriate educational setting.
 This obviously requires a safe and orderly school environment.
-The School District uses the behavioral support teams and the student assistant team (SAP) in identifying at-risk students with social, emotional, academic, or substance abuse problems.
+The school district uses the behavioral support teams and the student assistant team (SAP) in identifying at-risk students with social, emotional, academic, or substance abuse problems.
 The students are connected with various resources to aid with their behavioral health needs.

-CPI certification and recertification trainings have been provided through the District's School Psychologist, who is a Nonviolent Crisis Interventon Certified Instructor.
+CPI certification and recertification training have been provided through the district's School Psychologist, who is a Nonviolent Crisis Intervention Certified Instructor.
 This included both professional and para-educator staff.
-Crisis Intervention Teams have been formed and trained at both the High and Middle Schools.
+Crisis Intervention Teams have been formed and trained at the Elementary, Middle, and High Schools.